korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 I get the same results, and all 5 of my students records, are in the `students.csv` file.
-When using these write methods on **File**, it's very important to understand, that doing incremental writes, as I did in the first code, is going to be pretty inefficient.
+When using these write methods on **File**, it's crucial to understand, that doing incremental writes, as I did in the first code, is going to be pretty inefficient.
 There are other options for incremental writes.
 One of these is a method on the **Files** class,